Rahazan/PrologAssignments/ker2/report/report.md

 Aside from that, burglars `jack` and `averall` need some buddies, hence they also have as parents the nodes which capture whether their buddies are going.

 #### They will only go out stealing if 2 or more are going
-To capture this with our bayesian network approach, we enumerated all possible combinations of burglars going.
+To capture this with our Bayesian network approach, we enumerated all possible combinations of burglars going.
 It's similar to a noisy OR, but with a necessity of 2 truthy parents instead of 1.
 For each, we determined specified whether enough were going.

 ```